Who We Are

 B. A. -Bible; M. A. - New Testament; MDiv.

-It is our prayer that you find valuable use for these files and continue to make them available to the students of the Restoration Movement.
+It is our prayer that these files prove valuable in your work and that you help keep them available for future students of the Restoration Movement.